Bread and Rolls: Top Culprits For High Salt Intake

 “Most American adults eat or drink twice the recommended sodium allowance,” Frieden said.
 “Common grocery store and restaurant items contribute the most to the extra sodium Americans consume.”

-The study showed that about 65 percent of the salt Americans consume come from store products, about 25 percent come from restaurants, and the rest are from other sources like salt shakers and vending machines.
+The study showed that about 65 percent of the salt Americans consume comes from store products, about 25 percent comes from restaurants, and the rest are from other sources like salt shakers and vending machines.